mobily-enterprises/js-kit/README.md

 hotplate
 ========

 _PLEASE NOTE: The module is to be considered Alpha.
 The initial structure is ready, but it's still largely undocumented.
-I believe it will release a stable-release around Christmas (including a sample application that uses it).
-The basic structure is all there, core and non-core modules are done, but I still haven't decided on a few design issues, plus I would like others to actually check some of the things I did, to confirm that they are sane!_
+I believe it will release a stable-release around March (including a sample application that uses it).
+The basic structure is all there, things are progressing well, design issues have largely been made, and it's looking good!_

 Framework to create node client/server applications using a hook system.
 The initial plugins allow you to: